sanjidbillah/aamarpay/README.md

-- Remember that you will have to change the sandbox transaction ID again and again.
-If you don't do this , it will show error.
+- Remember that transaction ID is Unique.